Everyone must stay at home to help stop the spread of coronavirus.

 Patient Information – Choice of GP Practice

-From 5 January 2015, all GP practices in England are free to register new patients who live outside their practice boundary area.
+At WMS patients are allowed to register if living outside the practice boundary.
+All GP practices in England are free to register new patients who live outside their practice boundary area.

 This means that you are able to join practices in more convenient locations, such as a practice near your work, closer to your child’s school or even re-join your existing practice when you move home.